gchq/stroom-docs/content/en/docs/user-guide/pipelines/element-reference.md

 A destination used to write one or more output streams to a new stream which is then rolled when it reaches a certain size or age.
 A new stream will be created after the size or age criteria has been met.
+On system shutdown all active streams will be rolled.

 **Element properties:**